 A few pictures of the Lower Falls area from a scenic overlook…

 The Upper Falls area is even more breathtaking…

 The Byway runs approximately 28 miles and would take about an hour to drive straight-through.
 However, I would plan at least a few hours for stopping at each of the falls, taking pictures, and pulling over at the scenic overlooks!
 Bring with a picnic and you have yourself a perfect little half day budget friendly activity in the beautiful natural Idaho wilderness.

-Address: Starts in Ashton, Idaho at the Junction of US 20 and Idaho 47.
+Address: The scenic drive starts in Ashton, Idaho at the Junction of US 20 and Idaho 47.

 Lodging: In terms of lodging, I would recommend considering a hotel in Idaho Falls (about an hour’s drive) or Rexburg (about a half hour drive).
 Both these towns offer plenty of amenities, including both local and chain restaurants, shopping, and hotel options.
 Idaho Falls is also home to a small waterfall of its’ own and a beautiful 2.5 mile walking path around the Snake River.
 I recommend checking Groupon for deals on hotels and restaurants in the Idaho Falls area.

 Operating Dates: Generally from Mid-May to Mid October.
-We tried to take the second drive in September but it was still closed.
+We tried to take a second drive in September but it was still closed.
 The road opens back up when the snow melts.
-During the winter, you can get our your cross country skis or snowmobiles!
+During the winter, you can get out your cross country skis or snowmobiles!
 There is a $5 fee to enter the Upper Falls recreation area.